Grapefruit Syrup – Easy, Sweet and Tart Deliciousness

-Pink Grapefruit Syrup
+Making Grapefruit Syrup

-Follow along the natural curves of the grapefruit section and slice the pieces into a bowl.
+- Follow along the natural curves of the grapefruit section and slice the pieces into a bowl.
 When you’re done slicing the fruit, give the leftover membranes a really good squeeze over the fruit.
 You don’t want to lose any of that great flavor!

-If there is any foam that begins to form on the top, simply skim it off with a spoon.
-Boil the syrup for about 5 – 8 minutes or so, or until it becomes a bit thicker consistency.
+- If there is any foam that begins to form on the top, simply skim it off with a spoon.
+Boil the syrup for about 5 – 8 minutes or so, or until it becomes a bit thicker in consistency.

-Spoon into containers and let cool.
+- Spoon into containers and let cool.
 If you don’t like the pulp in the syrup (which I do, I love that texture!) – simply strain the syrup through a sieve once it’s cooled.

 You could use this syrup on all sorts of things!
-As you can see, I used it to top vanilla ice cream , which was simply divine!
-The sweetness, the tartness, creaminess from the cream, oh… I could go on and on.
+As you can see, I used it to top vanilla ice cream, which was simply divine!
+The sweetness, the tartness, the creaminess from the cream, oh… I could go on and on.
 Simply divine I tell you!
-Here are some other ideas:

-- add to some plain seltzer for a refreshing drink
+- Add to some plain seltzer for a refreshing drink

-- add some vodka, seltzer and the syrup for a yummy summer cocktail
+- Add some vodka, seltzer, and the syrup for a yummy summer cocktail

 - Cheesecake topping

-- drizzle a bit on top of a savory fried pork chop!
+- Drizzle a bit on top of a savory fried pork chop!

-- add a few tablespoons to a stir fry for a citrus sweet hint when combined with soy sauce!
+- Add a few tablespoons to a stir fry for a citrus-sweet hint when combined with soy sauce!

 Pink Grapefruit Syrup - sweet and tart, the perfect balance.
 So many great uses for this syrup and it tastes like sunshine!